zulip/zulip/docs/production/upgrade-or-modify.md

   since the last release.
 The **Upgrade notes** section will always be current, even if some new features aren't documented.
-* Whenever we push a security or maintenance release, the changes in that release will always be merged to master; so you can get the security fixes by upgrading to master.
+* Whenever we push a security or maintenance release, the changes in that release will always be merged to main; so you can get the security fixes by upgrading to main.
-* You can always upgrade from master to the next major release when it comes out, using either [upgrade-zulip-from-git][] or the release tarball.
-So there's no risk of upgrading to `master` resulting in a system that's not upgradeable back to a normal release.
+* You can always upgrade from main to the next major release when it comes out, using either [upgrade-zulip-from-git][] or the release tarball.
+So there's no risk of upgrading to `main` resulting in a system that's not upgradeable back to a normal release.

 ## Contributing patches